MediaHound/CoreHound/README.md

 });
 ```

+## Acting on Behalf of a User
+Entertainment is only part of The Entertainment Graph.
+Users bring social interaction and knowledge to the graph.
+CoreHound lets you authenticate on behalf of the user and take social actions on media, create collections, or interact with other users.

+### Logging in a user

+CoreHound offers two ways to log in a user: User OAuth and Enterprise xAuth.
+Most applications will use User OAuth.
+Enteprise partners can opt-in to an xAuth flow.

+### Logging in using User OAuth

+**TODO**

+### Logging in using Enterprise xAuth

+**TODO**

+### Creating users in Enterprise xAuth

+**TODO**

 ## CoreHound uses **flexible networking**
 CoreHound uses the network extensively to asynchronously provide data and results as you request it.
 For advanced use cases, though, you need fine-grain control over how CoreHound requests are scheduled compared to your own networking requests.
 CoreHound exposes a clear API for controlling caching, priority, cancelation, and reprioritization.
 This networking infrastructure is provided by [Avenue](https://github.com/MediaHound/Avenue), a general networking library (built upon [AFNetworking](https://github.com/AFNetworking/AFNetworking)) that you can use for all network requests in your app.